top of page

 If you haven't already, please join the Barral New Zealand database to receive our newsletters and be the first to know about new courses and Early Bird offers

 We also should not forget that we have a responsibility toward our patients, which should motivate us to work more and study harder every day.
-We may be lauded for our successes and forgiven for our various failures, but there is no excuse for letting a serious disorder go by unnoticed during our treatments.
+We may be applauded for our successes and forgiven for our various failures, but there is no excuse for letting a serious disorder go by unnoticed during our treatments.

 Jean-Pierre Barral, DO, MRO(F), RPT